-Delaware (State or Other Jurisdiction of Incorporation or Organization)

-95-2594729 (I.R.S.
-Employer Identification No.)

-26600 Telegraph Road, Suite 400

-Southfield, Michigan

-(Address of Principal Executive Offices)

-48033 (Zip Code)

-Registrant's Telephone Number, Including Area Code: (248) 352-7300

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, \$0.01 par value SUP New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None
+Delaware (State or Other Jurisdiction of Incorporation or Organization) 95-2594729 (I.R.S.
+Employer Identification No.) Number, Including Area Coored pursuant to Section 12(b) Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Register red Common Stock, \$0.01 par value SUP New York Stock Exchange Securities registered l pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule e 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to o file reports pursuant to Section 1.
+3 or Section 15(d) of the Act.
+Yes \square No \boxtimes Indicate by check mark whether the registrant: (1) has fi of 1934 during the preceding 12 months (or for such shorter) such filing requirements for the past 90 days.
+Yes ⊠ No period that the registrant was requi Indicate by check mark whether the registrant has subm 405 of Regulation S-T (\S 232.405 of this chapter) during the submit such files).
+Yes \boxtimes No \square Rule Indicate by check mark whether the registrant is a large company or an emerging growth company.
+See the definition "emerging growth company" in Rule 12b-2 of the Exchange is of "large accelerated filer," "acce er, a non-accelerated filer, a smaller reporting elerated filer," "smaller reporting company" and Large accelerated filer □ Non-accelerated filer □ Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check marl any new or revised financial accounting standards provided p g with Indicate by check mark whether the registrant has filed internal control over financial reporting under Section 404(b)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes \square No \boxtimes that prepared or issued its audit report.

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
 Yes ⊠ No □

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer \boxtimes Smaller reporting company \times

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.Č.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵